ashoward/optics-scan/README.md

 #### On the Computer

 Start Vivado and open Hardware Manager.
 In the Hardware Menu to the left, press the Auto Link button (looks like two sideways Y's) to get a list of all the connected devices.
-Right-click on the one with all the 0s and press Open Target.
+For board 03 (board 04), right-click on `Digilent/210249A847C1` (`Xilinx/00000000000000`) and press Open Target.
 This will close any other devices that might be open.
-Once the desired device open, right-click on the FPGA xcvu7p and press Program Device to run a bitstream file from the `BitFiles/` folder.
+Once the desired device open, right-click on the FPGA ku15p (xcvu7p) and press Program Device to run a bitstream file from the `BitFiles/` folder.
 In the top menu, go to Tools, and then to Run Tcl Script.
 Then, run a script to generate the links from the `GenerateLinks/` folder.
 Links should be listed in the Serial I/O Links tab.
 Everything is now set up to run the scans.

 ## Run Scans